Suburb overview

 Growth: Low Rental Demand: Moderate Investor Sentiment: Low

 Capital-growth expectations for Kawungan are modest for 2026 — incomes 34% below the QLD median of $90,298 suggest gains will lag headline metro markets.
-Rental coverage runs at ~105% of the typical mortgage ($1,473/month rent vs $1,408/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 36/100 places Kawungan in the lower tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~105% of the typical mortgage ($1,473/month rent vs $1,408/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Kawungan is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Kawungan a good suburb for investment?

-Kawungan scores 36/100 on our EquitySight investment framework — a weak rating.
-That score is driven by a population of 5,460, median household income of $59,696/year and median weekly rent of $340.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Kawungan suits you depends on your strategy, but the fundamentals are concrete: a population of 5,460, a median household income of $59,696/year and median weekly rent of $340.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Kawungan?

-The main demand drivers in Kawungan are a median household income of $59,696/year, a dwelling mix that is 79% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Kawungan are a median household income of $59,696/year, a dwelling mix that is 79% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Kawungan?